rodionovd/sketch-cloud-graphql-schema/README.md

 ## Sketch Cloud GraphQL API Schema

-This repository contains a normalized snapshot of Sketch Cloud GraphQL schema, updated [automatically](./.github/workflows/update-schema.yml) every day.
+This repository contains a normalized snapshot of Sketch Cloud GraphQL schema, updated [automatically](./.github/workflows/update-schema.yml).

 > [!WARNING]
 > This GraphQL API is not publicly documented and Sketch [discourages](https://forum.sketch.com/t/python-support-and-graphql-api/1041/8) third-party developers from using it.